 - Tuning of the impact parameters on the primary collimators with possible improvement in cleaning efficiency.

-Since the main beam core is not affected, the HEBC operation is transparent for the luminosity performance if this technique works as .
+Since the main beam core is not affected, the HEBC operation is transparent for the luminosity performance if this technique works as designed.

 The usage of HEBC requires the collimation system in place in order to dispose of the tail particles expelled in a controlled way by the HEBC.
-No losses occur at the HEBC locationtail control mechanism can be put in place in any ring location.
+No losses occur at the HEBC location and the tail control mechanism can be put in place in any ring location.
 Larger beam size locations are favourable as they entail reduced alignment accuracy for the hollow beam.
 The IR4 is considered as a best candidate for two HEBC devices due to cryogenics availability, low-radiation environment, and quasi-round beam.

-While the functionality of HEBC will provide clear benefits for the LHC operation, the real need for such scheme at the LHC and HL-LHC has to be addressed after gaining sufficient operational experience at energies close to TeV on quench limits, beam lifetime and loss rates during the operational cycle, and collimation cleaning.
+While the functionality of HEBC will provide clear benefits for the LHC operation, the real need for such scheme at the LHC and HL-LHC has to be addressed after gaining sufficient operational experience at energies close to 7 TeV on quench limits, beam lifetime and loss rates during the operational cycle, and collimation cleaning.
 Fast failure scenarios of the crab cavities require a low tail population above about 4 beam sigma: HEBC is the only technique solidly validated experimentally in other machines that could ensure a safe operation in this case.

-The HEBC is targeted at enabling active control of beam tails above 3 beam , with tail depletion efficiencies of the order of 90 % over times of tens of seconds, in all phases of the operational cycle, specifically before and after beams are put in collision.
+The HEBC is targeted at enabling active control of beam tails above 3 beam sigma, with tail depletion efficiencies of the order of 90 % over times of tens of seconds, in all phases of the operational cycle, specifically before and after beams are put in collision.

 The HEBC implementation should ensure (1) the possibility to pulse the current turn-by-turn (as required to drive resonances in the linear machine before beams are in collision); (2) a train-by-train selective excitation (leaving “witness” trains with populated halos for diagnostics and machine protection purposes).